Object Oriented Programming

 return True

-This code represents a fundamental shift from thinking “How do I track task completion?” to “What does it mean to be a Task, and how should Tasks behave?”
+Instead of asking “How do I track task completion?”
+I started asking “What does it mean to be a Task, and what should Tasks be able to do?”

 1